rovshen99/remna-tg-bot/README_EN.md

 - `GOOGLE_OAUTH_CLIENT_SECRET_FILE` — desktop client JSON if you prefer OAuth
 - `GOOGLE_OAUTH_TOKEN_FILE` — user OAuth token JSON generated via `scripts/gdrive_oauth_setup.py`
 - `GOOGLE_DRIVE_SUBSCRIPTIONS_FOLDER_ID` — Drive folder ID where each user gets a `{username}-{shortUuid}.txt` file with their links
+- `ACTIVE_INTERNAL_SQUADS` — comma-separated values automatically stored in `activeInternalSquads` for every new user

 > Super admins are defined via `.env`.
 Regular admins are stored in SQLite and can be added/removed from the Telegram bot menu in production.